A new Harvard Business Review article lays out some striking research out of MIT about the role of Supply Chain Management within the broader economy.

 - 4% of Supply Chain jobs were STEM-related jobs – considered a predictor of innovation – compared to only 2.1% of non-Supply Chain jobs.

 - 6% of new patents in the U.S. evolve from the Supply Chain sector.

-The researchers chart another interesting distinction and trend, towards the importance of Supply Chain Services from traditional manufacturing.
-Supply Chain services jobs – including logistics, engineering, cloud computing, and others – have grown massively to encompass 80% of jobs in the sector, but most still consider Supply Chain to mean traditional manufacturing jobs such as metal stamping or injection molding operators.
+The researchers chart another interesting distinction and trend in Supply Chain’s future, towards the importance of Supply Chain Services from traditional manufacturing.
+Supply Chain services jobs – including logistics, engineering, IT, cloud computing, procurement and others – have grown massively to encompass 80% of jobs in the sector, but most still consider Supply Chain to mean traditional manufacturing jobs such as metal stamping or injection molding operators.

 Supply Chain Services workers have the highest STEM intensity out of everyone in the economy (19%), which also coincides with the highest wages ($80,800 a year, on average).
 This tracks with a trend in the wider economy towards services and away from traditional manufacturing, and shows what we know to be the case: despite panic about automation, Supply Chain professionals who can innovate are in very high demand.